According to the news, we are losing our taste for ice cream. I don't believe it.

 Wonderlane from Seattle is simply wonderful.
 A Photographer Libre, she took some brilliant photographs in Mexico, including a delicious ice cream cup on a multi-coloured bench and a whole fiesta of other Mexican benches.
 Indeed she has a lot of bench pictures available on Creative Commons at https://www.flickr.com/photos/wonderlane/4162664610/

 Ursula Makepeace is our Unicorn in Residence here in Fribble-under-Par.
-She edited the story of Romantic White benches, which turned into a long-winded fairy tale but with some very romantic white benches.
+Oh, she knows all about unicorn ice cream benches.
+She also edited the story of Romantic White benches, which turned into a long-winded fairy tale but with some very romantic white benches.
 She came back to give Peace Benches a chance

 and then in February for a hearty Valentine story about Heart Benches.
 My own heart was broken so maybe I wasn't as helpful as I could have been.